 Decide on the best use of space

 Your first priority will be deciding exactly how to use the space.
-Whether you’re knocking down internal walls to join your kitchen to your dining or living area or you’re building an extension to give you the extra space you need, it’s important to think how you’ll divide the room up.
+Whether you’re knocking down internal walls to join your kitchen to your dining or living area or building an extension with a experienced builders to give you the extra space you need, it’s important to think how you’ll divide the room up.
 As kitchen experts Solid Wood Kitchen Cabinets highlight, one option is to include a peninsular unit that separates your cooking area from your dining and socialising space.
 This will help you to construct a visible distinction between the two areas and it also provides you with additional storage

 and worktop space.
 Another option is to include a half wall that creates a visual break between the food preparation area and the rest of the room.
 Alternatively, if you want to keep the room completely open, you could include a statement island unit or breakfast bar.
 Like peninsular units, these design features give you added cabinetry and worktops, but they don’t break up the visual flow of kitchen-diners in the same way.